HOL-Theorem-Prover/HOL/Manual/Developers/developers.md

 `quote-filter`
 :   The quotation filter that runs over sources before they are seen by SML implementations.
-    This is used interactively (*via* a Unix filter that preprocesses all user-input), and non-interactively (by being applied to source files).
+    This is used interactively (*via* a Unix filter that preprocesses all user-input under Moscow ML, or built into the Poly/ML REPL), and non-interactively (by being applied to source files).

 ## Other Tools Directories